ryantd42/NY-Legislative-Git/2023/S1297A-2023/bill.md

- into  the treasury of the city to the credit of the general fund or paid by the commissioner of taxation and finance to  such  other  account  or fund  as  may  be  designated in writing by such chief fiscal officer at
- S. 1297  4

- least ten business days prior to such last day and on each such day, the commissioner of taxation and finance shall certify  to  the  comptroller the  amount deducted for administering, collecting and distributing such tax  during  such  quarterly  period  and shall pay such amount into the general fund of the state treasury to the credit of the  state  purposes fund  therein.
+ into  the treasury of the city to the credit of the general fund or paid by the commissioner of taxation and finance to  such  other  account  or fund  as  may  be  designated in writing by such chief fiscal officer at least ten business days prior to such last day and on each such day, the commissioner of taxation and finance shall certify  to  the  comptroller the  amount deducted for administering, collecting and distributing such tax during such quarterly period and shall  pay  such  amount  into  the general  fund  of the state treasury to the credit of the state purposes fund therein.
 In no event shall any amount (other than the amount to  be deducted  for  administering,  collecting  and distributing such tax) be distributed or paid from the stock transfer tax fund to any person other than the municipal assistance corporation  for  the  city  of  New  York unless  and  until  the aggregate of all payments certified to the comp- troller as required by such corporation in  order  to  comply  with  its agreements  with the holders of its notes and bonds and to carry out its corporate purposes, including the maintenance  of  the  capital  reserve fund,  which  remain  unappropriated or unpaid to such corporation shall have been appropriated to such corporation and shall have been  paid  in full  provided,  however,  that no person, including such corporation or the holders of its notes or bonds shall have any lien on  such  tax  and such  agreements  shall  be executory only to the extent of the balances available to the state in such fund.
 If the balances in  such  fund  are not  required  by  such  corporation  pursuant to the provisions of this subdivision, on each such last  business  day  of  September,  December, March  and  June, the commissioner of taxation and finance shall certify to the comptroller the amount  deducted  for  administering  and  making distributions  in  accordance with the provisions of section two hundred eighty-a of the tax law from the stock transfer  incentive  fund  during such quarterly period and he shall pay such amount into the general fund of  the state treasury to the credit of the state purposes fund therein.
  To the extent such moneys are  not  required  by  such  corporation,  as provided  in  subdivision seven of section ninety-two-d of this chapter, no amount thereof (other than such amount to be deducted for administer- ing, collecting and distributing such tax and such costs in  administer- ing  and  making  distributions  in  accordance  with  the provisions of section two hundred eighty-a of the tax  law  from  the  stock  transfer incentive fund) shall be distributed or paid from the stock transfer tax fund  other than to such stock transfer incentive fund in the custody of the commissioner of taxation and finance unless and until the  aggregate of all payments certified to the comptroller by such commissioner pursu- ant  to  the  provisions  of such incentive fund as necessary to provide payments on account  of  rebates  authorized  pursuant  to  section  two hundred eighty-a of the tax law which remain unappropriated or unpaid to such  fund shall have been appropriated to such fund and shall have been paid in full provided, however, that no person, including  any  taxpayer under  article twelve of the tax law or any member or dealer referred to in subdivisions two-a and six of section two hundred  eighty-a  of  such law,  shall  have  any lien on this fund or the stock transfer incentive fund.
-  5. In no fiscal year shall the total amount paid from the fund exceed the total collections during such fiscal year from  the  stock  transfer tax  pursuant  to the provisions of article twelve of the tax law and as deposited to the credit of the stock transfer tax fund.
+  5. In no fiscal year shall the total amount paid from the fund  exceed the  total  collections  during such fiscal year from the stock transfer
+ S. 1297--A  5

+ tax pursuant to the provisions of article twelve of the tax law  and  as deposited to the credit of the stock transfer tax fund.
   6.]
 All payments from the stock transfer tax fund shall be made on the audit and warrant of the comptroller on vouchers approved by the commis- sioner of taxation and finance.
   [7.
-When all the notes and bonds of the  municipal  assistance  corpo- ration  for  the  city  of New York have been fully paid and discharged, together with interest thereon and interest on  unpaid  installments  of
- S. 1297  5

- interest,  and  the  chairman of the corporation makes the final certif- ication required by subdivision seven of section  ninety-two-d  of  this article,  the  comptroller  must notify the commissioner of taxation and finance  that  all  remaining  funds held in the stock transfer tax fund must be released to the stock transfer incentive fund.
+When  all  the notes and bonds of the municipal assistance corpo- ration for the city of New York have been  fully  paid  and  discharged, together  with  interest  thereon and interest on unpaid installments of interest, and the chairman of the corporation makes  the  final  certif- ication  required  by  subdivision seven of section ninety-two-d of this article, the comptroller must notify the commissioner  of  taxation  and finance  that  all  remaining  funds held in the stock transfer tax fund must be released to the stock transfer incentive fund.
 From  that  time forward,  all  funds previously deposited in the stock transfer tax fund